nubenetes/awesome-kubernetes/docs/git.md

 - [c-sharpcorner.com: 0 Git Commands You Should Know](https://www.c-sharpcorner.com/article/20-git-commands-you-should-know/)
 - [opensource.com: Find what changed in a Git commit](https://opensource.com/article/21/4/git-whatchanged) Git offers several ways you can quickly see which files changed in a commit.
 - [freecodecamp.org: How to Use Git and Git Workflows – a Practical Guide](https://www.freecodecamp.org/news/practical-git-and-git-workflows/)
-- [opensource.com: A practical guide to using the git stash command](https://opensource.com/article/21/4/git-stash) Learn how to use the git stash command and when you should use it.
 - [about.gitlab.com: Why small merge requests are key to a great review 🌟](https://about.gitlab.com/blog/2021/03/18/iteration-and-code-review/)
 - [dzone: GitOps: How to Ops Your Git the Right Way 🌟](https://dzone.com/articles/gitops-how-to-ops-your-git-the-right-way) In this article we’ll look into the specifics of creating Git repositories structures  —  the very core of the GitOps approach.
 - [honeybadger.io: Top Ten Git Tips & Tricks](https://www.honeybadger.io/blog/git-tricks/)